 Who Started Labor Day?

-But, it’s uncertain who first thought up the holiday.
-According to the Department of Labor, it was either Peter J. McGuire, a co-founder of the American Federation of Labor or Matthew McGuire, a machinist who later became the secretary of his local International Association of Machinists lodge in New Jersey.
+It’s uncertain who first thought up the holiday.
+According to the Department of Labor, it was either Peter J. McGuire, a co-founder of the American Federation of Labor, or Matthew McGuire, a machinist who later became the secretary of his local International Association of Machinists lodge in New Jersey.

 When Was the First Labor Day?